sepandhaghighi/pyrgg/paper/paper.md

 # Summary
 Pyrgg is an easy to use synthetic random graph generator based on DIMACS/JSON format written in python Pyrgg has the ability to generate graphs in different sizes and designed to provide input files for test, benchmark and performance analysis of graph processing frameworks, but it can be used in any other research program that include graphs in DIMACS/JSON format.
+Pyrgg also has this ability to generate graphs in other formats like JSON, CSV, ...

 Pyrgg can generate graphs with this specs :